 SB 784 has not been amended since the Medical Board of California adopted an Oppose position on the bill.
+This bill is not expected to move forward this year.

 BACKGROUND

 Business and Professions Code (BPC) section 2400 generally prohibits a corporation or other legal entity from directly hiring physicians.